yalhag1/Arabic-stop-word-list/README.md

 # Arabic-stop-word-list
 Arabic  stop word list
-For Arabic Document  classification stop word removal importenr to reducing the dimensionality
+For Arabic Document  classification There is no standard list for stop word removal But the importance of  stop word  removal is to reduce the dimensionality to enhance the accuracy